s-cavalier/MNISTneuralnetwork/README.md

 Also uses the [Eigen API](https://gitlab.com/libeigen/eigen) for fast linear algebra methods.

 For use just go to src and build with `make` and run the corresponding `init.exe` file.
+As a library, remove the `init.exe` and `Input.h / Input.cpp` files.
+Those are intended exclusively to immediately load/read/use data.
+Only Network.h and Network.cpp are needed for compilation and use.